The Best Sailing Movies & Documentaries – Top 13 List

 We follow the young men as they come together as a crew and ultimately face a terrible unpredicted storm on the sea.

 WHY YOU SHOULD WATCH: Sailors will love the nostalgia that comes with a tall ship as the primary setting for the film.
-More than that, this is a story about a group of misfits coming together to achieve a goal that bonds them for life.
+More than that, this story is about a group of misfits coming together to achieve a goal that bonds them for life.

 The Perfect Storm (2000)